damianoazzolini/pasta/README.md

 For more examples, see the `examples` folder.

-For exact inference, you can also express statistical statements (x% of the y elements share the same behavior) with the syntax: `(A | B)[LP,UP].`
+Using exact inference, you can also express statistical statements (x% of the y elements share the same behavior) with the syntax: `(A | B)[LP,UP].`
-For example, "60% of the birds fly" can be expressed with
+For example, "at least 60% of the birds fly" can be expressed with
 ```
 (fly(X) | bird(X))[0.6,1].
 ```